TZstatsADS/Spring2018-Project2-Group9/doc/a_note_on_contributions.md

 + Help yuehan improve functions on the map page.
 + Build the statistics page with yuhao as well as improve it.
 + Join every week team meeting to discuss and how to improve our app.

+Yiyi Zhang
++ Team leader and presenter
++ Came up with the project topic, found data sources on data.gov and other websites, led the team designing our shiny App
++ Designed "Welcome", "Get on Board", and "Photo Gallery" pages and provided techniqual support to "Map" and "Statistics" pages
++ Set up shiny App theme with .css file